WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part2/index.md

 [illustration of pipe, valve, and water wheel]

+The water tower has a quantity of water in it, and the gravity pulling from the water down to the ground, generates a force to move that water.
+When water is flowing over our water wheel, the molecules of water (analogous to our charge carriers) are causing the water wheel to move, and gravity acting on the difference in height from the top of the water to the bottom of the water to generate a force to push those water molecues and do work.

+In order for electricity to be useful, we must have both a quantity of charge carriers (amps), and force to move them (volts).
+Imagine a water tower full of water, but the pipe outflow is the same height as the top of the water stored in the tank:

+[illustration of water in equilibrium]

+Even though charge carriers exist, there is no different in height to create a potential, or force to move them.

+Similarly, even with a very tall, but empty tower, if there are no charge carriers to move, there can be no work done, even though gravity could be acting over a large height difference.

 This system, taken as a whole, is analgous to something like a cordless electric drill, in which the battery is our water tower, and the electric motor is the water wheel, and the trigger is the valve that let's water flow:

 [illustration of electric drill]

-The water tower has a quantity of water in it, and the gravity pulling from the water down to the ground, generates a potential force to move that water.
-When water is flowing over our water wheel, the molecules of water (analogous to our charge carriers) are causing the water wheel to move, and it's gravity acting on the the difference in height from the top of the water to the bottom of the water to generate a force to push those water molecues and do work.

-If we open the valve larger, more water flows out

-[if we keep the same pipe size

-[force vs.]

-[We can make a bigger water tower ]

 ### Amperage (Amperes/Amps/A)